samth/racket-gaming/README.md

 ## Usage ##

-There are two choices: `graphics.rkt` includes the full library while `canvas.rkt` imports the simplified library (recommended for beginners).
+There are multiple choices, depending on your programming style: `canvas.rkt` imports the simplified library (recommended for beginners) while `objective.rkt` includes the full object-oriented library.
+You can also use `procedural.rkt`, which provides only procedural bindings (experimental).

 Please read the [wikipages](http://github.com/samvv/racket-gaming/wiki) for more information on how to use this library.